bytemate/rush-plugins/rush-plugins/rush-init-project-plugin/README.md

 The whole CLI is based on [node-plop](https://www.npmjs.com/package/plop)

+All directory under `common/_templates/<template_name>` are template source code, except those who prefixes with `_`.
+For instance folder named `_internal` is treated as internal folder not template folder.

-All files under `common/_templates/<template_name>` are template source code.
-And, all template source code will be rendered by handlebars. i.e. variables like `{{ packageName }}` in file content will be expanded to your package name.
+After template is chosen, all template source code will be rendered by handlebars. i.e. variables like `{{ packageName }}` in file content will be expanded to your package name.

 Current available tokens are `packageName`, `unscopedPackageName`, `projectFolder`, `authorName`.